Gil Skeate: Professional career

 After Skeate graduated from Gonzaga, he played semi-professional football for the Tacoma Athletic Club in Tacoma, Washington, from 1925 to 1926.
 Outside of football, he worked in the lumber business.
 In 1927, former Gonzaga teammate Tiny Cahoon suggested signing Skeate to Green Bay Packers head coach Curly Lambeau, with Cahoon praising Skeate's ability as a "line plunger".
-The Packers had difficultly contacting Skeate, who was then working at a lumber camp outside of Aberdeen, but he eventually wired on September 20, "Leaving for Green Bay tonight."
+The Packers had difficulty contacting Skeate, who was then working at a lumber camp outside of Aberdeen, but he eventually wired on September 20, "Leaving for Green Bay tonight."
 He arrived at Green Bay eight days later, and made his NFL debut on October 2, 1927, against the Chicago Bears, appearing as a substitute for Rex Enright.
 He then was the team's starter one week later against the Duluth Eskimos, but afterwards was released for unknown reasons and never played in the NFL again.

 After his stint with the Packers, Skeate returned to the Northwest, describing his experiences in pro football in The Oregonian.
 He said that "Playing on a college team is like fooling around compared to the pro game.
 When you play pro ball you play: if you don't you won't be there long."
 In December 1927, he joined the Aberdeen American Legion football team.
 He was still with the American Legion team by 1930, with the Associated Press noting that "Fourteen years of football have only made Gilbert Skeate ... play better than ever."
 He was also the only member of the American Legion team that served in a war.